-Successful peer assistance relationships are most effective when built upon trust, candor, and open discussion between the instructional coach and the educator.
-Trust is fostered and encouraged by a formal assurance that all communication regarding performance issues as well as all observation reports, will be kept confidential.
+Successful peer assistance relationships are most effective when built upon trust, candor and open discussion between the Instructional Coach and the educator.
+Trust is fostered and encouraged by a formal assurance that all communication regarding performance issues, as well as observation reports, will be kept confidential.
 To provide this assurance, AEA and ASD mutually agree to the following:

-- 1. Instructional coaches will not be asked to report to either AEA or ASD or the employee's supervisor regarding the Educator's progress on a Professional Support or Plan of Improvement, or about the performance, in general, of an assigned certificated employee. - 2.
-The Instructional will not be asked to participate in the evaluation of the educator in any circumstances. - 3.
-Neither ASD nor AEA shall call the Instructional Coach as a witness in any proceeding related to the non-retention or discipline of the certificated employee.
+- 1. Instructional Coaches will not be asked to report to either the AEA or the ASD or the employer's supervisor regarding the educator's progress on a Guide for Professional Support or a Plan of Improvement, or about the performance, in general, of an assigned certificated employee. - 2.
+The Instructional Coach will not be asked to participate in the evaluation of the educator in any circumstances. - 3.
+Neither the ASD nor AEA shall call the Instructional Coach as a witness in any proceeding related to the non-retention or discipline of the certificated employee.